Hey Siri—why don't you understand more people who talk like me?

 Even as the tech companies boast that their voice recognition products are accessible to a wide range of users, they add that the technology is still difficult to develop, which partly explains why they haven’t introduced more accent options.
 Even as they say African Americans are an important consumer market, some in Silicon Valley argue that market dynamics dictate which accent and language options are available.
 These arguments aren’t entirely convincing.
 All four digital assistants offer Italian, which is spoken as a first language by 63 million people.
 (Siri even comes in Finnish, which has about 5 million native speakers.)
 Yet only a couple assistants offer Swahili, Telugu, and Marathi—languages with nearly 100 million speakers each.

-It’s nothing new for companies to exclude consumers of color, says Safiya Umoja Noble, an associate professor of information studies at ucla and the author of Algorithms of Oppression, an investigation into how search engines reinforce racial biases.
+It’s nothing new for companies to exclude consumers of color, says Safiya Umoja Noble, an associate professor of information studies at UCLA and the author of Algorithms of Oppression, an investigation into how search engines reinforce racial biases.
 For years, consumers of color have heard that “they are not a market that matters the way high-end luxury, middle-class, and affluent consumers matter,” she says.
 “The whole history of advertising in the United States has been about prioritizing people who don’t have accents, as if there is some type of neutral space of language, which of course we know is absurd.”

 Another likely explanation for the digital assistants’ limitations is that they reflect their creators’ blind spots.
 An analysis that I did for Reveal of 177 large US technology companies found that in 2016, 73 percent of their executives and senior managers were white, 21 percent were Asian (including South Asian), 3 percent were Latino, and 1.4 percent were Black.
 (In December, a prominent Black AI ethics researcher claimed Google fired her after she co-wrote a draft paper about the risks of text recognition systems reinforcing racial and gender biases.)